Set-Monotonicity Implies Kelly-Strategyproofness: Appendix

-In case that $a_2\not\in f(R',A)$, voter 3 can manipulate as follows.
+In case that $a_2\not\in f(R')$, agent 3 can manipulate as follows.
 Suppose $R$ is the true preference profile.
-Then, the least favorable alternative of voter~3 is chosen (possibly among other alternatives).
+Then, the least favorable alternative of agent~3 is chosen (possibly among other alternatives).
 He can misstate his preferences as in $R'$ such that~$a_2$ is not chosen.
-Since he is indifferent between all other alternatives, $f(R',A) \mathrel{\widehat P_3} f(R,A)$.
+Since he is indifferent between all other alternatives, $f(R') \mathrel{\widehat P_3} f(R)$.

-If $a_2\in f(R',A)$, voter~4 can manipulate similarly.
+If $a_2\in f(R')$, agent~4 can manipulate similarly.
 Suppose~$R'$ is the true preference profile.
-Again, the least favorable alternative of voter~4 is chosen.
+Again, the least favorable alternative of agent~4 is chosen.
 By misstating his preferences as in $R''$, he can assure that one of his preferred alternatives, namely~$a_1$, is selected exclusively because it is the Condorcet winner in $R''$.
-Hence, $f(R'',A) \mathrel{\widehat P'_4} f(R',A)$.
+Hence, $f(R'') \mathrel{\widehat P'_4} f(R')$. \end{proof}